Food and Feeding

 - Healthier workforce for the future.

-For a referenced handout on the specific financial benefits to employers, download the handout, The Business Case for Breastfeeding (pdf)
+For a referenced handout on the specific financial benefits to employers, download The Business Case for Breastfeeding (pdf)

 Download the Breastfeeding-Friendly Employer Checklist (pdf) to determine your company's level of recognition, or use it as a guideline for setting up a new lactation support program.